Certified Academic Translation Service

 Academic document translation services.
-Well, that should be pretty straightforward, should it not?
+Well, that should be pretty straightforward, should it not, irrespective of the type of academic document for higher education that needs to have certified translation or an Apostille translation.

-Certified translations of academic transcripts, report cards, diplomas, degree certificates, theses and dissertations, and course descriptions must be accurate.
+Transcripts translations, certified translations of CVs, resumes, research papers, report cards, diplomas, degree certificates, theses and dissertations, and course descriptions must be accurate.
+And so must scientific document translations.
 That’s the rule, right?

 You’d be surprised!